Scalingo/clamav-buildpack/README.md

 # buildpack: ClamAV

-This buildpack installs ClamAV (`clamd` and `freshclam`) into a Scalingo app image.
+This buildpack installs ClamAV into a Scalingo app image.

-> :warning: **This buildpack is not meant to be use as a standalone but rather in a multi-buildpack deployment scenario, along with other softwares such as nginx (as front) and clammit (as link between nginx and ClamAV).**
+> :warning: **This buildpack is not meant to be use as a standalone but rather in a multi-buildpack deployment scenario, along with other softwares** such as nginx (as front) and clammit (as link between nginx and ClamAV).

 ## Usage